 In addition to the author’s rating history, you can see each contributor’s favorite stocks.
 Some contributors work for well-known investment firms.

 As a result, you can get an inside look at their investment strategy while avoiding high advisor fees.

 Stock Screening Tools

 Premium members have access to in-depth stock screening tools.

-Like most online brokerages, Seeking Alpha has a stock screener to run your custom filter, including author rating, market cap, or a fundamental rating like growth or momentum.
+Like most online brokerages, Seeking Alpha has a stock screener to run your custom filter, including Seeking Alpha’s author ratings, market cap, or a fundamental rating like growth or momentum.

 You can use a premade screen to find top-rated stocks and ETFs.